rahulmopkar1/wisr_challenge/README.md

 					Wisr Challenge

 I have used Mage as an orchestration and ETL tool to load data into a MySQL database.
 For this challenge, I employed a multi-container Docker setup with Mage and MySQL running in separate containers.
+ERD in this repo as well in pdf format.

 Because mage works in blocks in this challenge I have made use of two types of blocks the loader block (the one in blue) and the exporter block (the one in yellow).